TIPS FOR PROFESSIONALS SERVING THE SPECIAL NEEDS COMMUNITY

 It is important to avoid words such as “best,” “most,” or “maximize” when referring to development or potential.

-Use of “Best”, “Most” or “Maximize” will likely open the door for the district’s dismissal of your recommendations as a “best case scenario.”
-Consider using instead “appropriate,” “at a minimum” or “least restrictive setting”.
+Use of “best,” “most,” or “maximize” will likely open the door for the district’s dismissal of your recommendations as a “best-case scenario.”
+Consider using instead “appropriate,” “at a minimum,” or “least restrictive setting.”
 These terms embody fundamental concepts of the Federal Individuals with Disabilities Education Act (IDEA) and their use has specific meaning to school district administrators.

-As a physician, it is natural for you to suggest the course of services that will lead to the best result for the client.
-However, under the IDEA, your patient is only entitled to an “appropriate education” – NOT the BEST education or an education that is geared to “maximize potential.”
+As a physician or therapist, it is natural for you to suggest the course of services that will lead to the best result for the client.
+However, under the IDEA your client is only entitled to an “appropriate education” – NOT the “best” education or an education that is geared to “maximize potential.”
 Many courts still define an “appropriate education” as “access to an education” or a “basic floor of educational opportunity.”
 Bd. of Educ. v.
 Rowley, 458 U. S. at 189.
 For purposes of conferring “some educational benefit,” the substantive obligations of the IDEA are not satisfied by a program providing “merely more than de minimis” progress, as a school must offer an IEP reasonably calculated to enable a child to make progress appropriate in light of the child’s circumstances.
 Endrew F. v.
 Douglas County School District, 580 U.S. at ∗14-15 (Mar.
 22, 2017, No. 15-827).